Canadian Income Survey (CIS)

 Deterministic imputation is also used for selected income variables.
 Amounts for certain government programs, such as refundable provincial tax credits, child benefits, and the Goods and Services/Harmonized Sales Tax Credit, are derived based on qualifying characteristics.

-Cold-deck imputation using donor information from the 2011 National Household Survey (NHS) is used to impute utility costs for all CIS households.
-Imputation classes are formed to identify groups of NHS households sharing characteristics with the CIS household to be imputed.
-Data from a randomly selected (with replacement) NHS household is used to impute data for the CIS household.
+Cold-deck imputation using donor information from the 2016 Census is used to impute utility costs for all CIS households.
+Imputation classes are formed to identify groups of Census households sharing characteristics with the CIS household to be imputed.
+Data from a randomly selected (with replacement) Census household is used to impute data for the CIS household.

 The CIS sample is a sub-sample of the Labour Force Survey sample.
 LFS uses a complex random sampling plan to select households.
 Each household in the sample represents a number of other households in the population.
 Estimates for a given characteristic are obtained by multiplying the survey weight by the corresponding value of this characteristic.
 The key step in the point estimation process is therefore the derivation of the weights.